Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

 **Safeguard**: Once a round whenever you are about to take damage, safeguard activates and negates all damage taken.
 Once used it cannot be used again until 30 seconds pass.
-As long as safeguard is off cooldown, your spells deal 1d8 additional cold damage.
+As long as safeguard is off cooldown, your spells deal 2d6 additional cold damage.

-**Mana**: You gain +5 maximum mana
+**Mana**: You gain +10 maximum mana

 **Haste**: The cooldown of your items and runes are reduced with 6 seconds.

+_You get +3 to your spell attack and spell save dc_

 ---